amitmerchant1990/how-products-got-their-name/README.md

 # How Products Got Their Name
-> List of products/projects and the description of how they got their name
+> Sometimes it's kind of interesting to know the origins of the products/projects we love.
+Here's a list of such products/projects and the details of how they got their name

 ## MySQL (Database management system)